Kwynto/true-notation/README.md

 Description of the notation for entities in the code.
 The main purpose is to be used in the GoLang code.

+***Information:***
+The name stands for "The really universal entity notation".

 ***Note:***
-*This naming system is not a standard.*
+This naming system is not a standard.
-*This system is a kind of Hungarian notation and is convenient for its author, but you can also use it if you want.*
+This system is a kind of Hungarian notation and is convenient for its author, but you can also use it if you want.
-*This notation makes the code more readable, which means it simplifies application development.*
+This notation makes the code more readable, which means it simplifies application development.
-*The use of this notation is solely your choice.*
+The use of this notation is solely your choice.

 ***Warning:***
-*Using this notation in the early stages requires self-discipline from the developer.*
+Using this notation in the early stages requires self-discipline from the developer.

 ## Application